 Compute additional charges for late filing and late payment on the amount of tax, minus any payment made on or before the due date (with regard to any extension of time for filing).
-Exclude from the penalty computation any amount shown as the first installment of estimated tax.
+Exclude from the penalty computation any amount timely paid.